CORE CONCEPTS

 txtapp/_routes/dashboard/settings/index.page.tsx → /dashboard/settings

-If you include a layout.tsx
+If you include a layout.tsx in dashboard/, it will wrap both /dashboard and /dashboard/settings.

 A route group is a folder used for organizational purposes only.
 It helps structure your codebase without affecting the actual URL path.